 Verizon and Yahoo!

 This airing of Yahoo!’s dirty laundry comes at a very inappropriate time for them, as a company named Verizon agreed to buy Yahoo! in late July 2016 for $4.83 billion.
-The acquisition was scheduled to be finalized in early 2017.
+The acquisition was scheduled to be finalised in early 2017.
 Verizon only found out about the breach in September.

 Damages to Yahoo! and Verizon as companies set aside – let us reflect on what the ramifications are for the Yahoo! account holders in question: